radoslav-1973/radest/src/content/tech/full-stack-web-framework.md

 ## The Secret Sauce: "Islands Architecture"

-By default, Astro converts everything (even your React, Vue orq Svelte components) into raw HTML and CSS at build time, stripping out all JavaScript.
+By default, Astro converts everything (even your React, Vue or Svelte components) into raw HTML and CSS at build time, stripping out all JavaScript.
 If you need an interactive UI piece (like a dynamic search bar, modal, or shopping cart), you turn that specific component into an "Island" using explicit client directives: